RWS/SDL-Studio-Community-Toolkit/contributing.md

-Contributing to SDL Studio Community Toolkit
+Contributing to Trdos Community Toolkit
 =======

 A developer should be able to quickly and easily learn to use the API.